Skip to content

 SIT Study Abroad Jordan: Refugees, Health, and Humanitarian Action

-WHY STUDY REFUGEE CRISIS IN JORDAN?
+WHY STUDY HUMANITARIAN ACTION IN JORDAN?

 Please visit the SIT Study Abroad website for details on the program highlights and details of coursework, educational excursions, and housing.